-Thank you for joining us.
-Our dedicated student Support Specialists are standing by to answer all of your questions and help you from registration to graduation and beyond.
-And if you need to get in touch with me, please send an email to ceo@calbright.org.
+Our dedicated Student Support Specialists are standing by to answer all of your questions and help you from registration to graduation and beyond.
+If you need to get in touch with me, please send an email to ceo@calbright.org.